Sheldan/OnePlusBot/PRIVACY_POLICY.md

     * the ID of the user to be used as author
 * the amount of times a FAQ response has been used

+### Assignable roles
+* the names of assignable role places and assignable role button text, together with the associated emote markdown (if given)
+* the assigned assignable roles for each member in order to provide the 'unique' assignable role functionality

 ## Grafana dashboard